info201a-s19/project-kathylamb/README.md

   - For the VSRR_Provisional_Drug_Overdose_Death_Counts.csv data, there were 12 columns.
 For the drug-use-by-age.csv data, there were 28 columns.
 For the Accidental_Drug_Related_Deaths_2012-2018.csv, there were 41 columns.

 What questions (from above) can be answered using the data in this dataset?
+- Is there a correlation between drug use and natural deaths in certain ages?
+- Does drug use increase as you get older?
+- Has the number of deaths have increased due to drugs over the years in the younger generation?